Kthulu120/Cryplicity/README.md

 ## Backers

 Support us with a donation and help us continue our efforts.
 Any ether you send feeds a starving talented developer.
-Don't let the devs time be for nothing help out a little bit and donate to the developer fund fam.
+Don't let the devs time be for nothing help out a little bit and donate to the developer fund, fam.

 Ethereum Address : 0x958764057a6f16F9972C0F6a5a06FcEEa822D25B